abhijeet007rocks8/Dev-Scripts/JAVA/Analog_Clock/README.md

 <img src="./Images/ac1.png">
 </p>

-It is the Analog Clock written in Java with the help of awt components , .
-To create GUI based applications, Java provides Swing framework which is a graphical user interface framework that includes a set of classes that are powerful and flexible.
+It is the Analog Clock written in Java with the help of awt components , Applets.
+To create GUI based applications, Java provides Applet framework which is a graphical user interface framework that includes a set of classes that are flexible.

-To create a Analog clock, we will use JFrame,JButton and Calendar class from the Swing framework.
-The JFrame class is used to construct a top-level window for a Java application.
-The JButton class is used to display a string and the Calendar class is used to get the present time.
+To create a Analog clock, we will use Calendar and math classes .
+The Applet class is used to construct a top-level window for a Java application.
+The Calendar class is used to get the present time.

 ## **Quick Start**
 - Clone this repository